 In addition to regular health checks, the Dutch government increased the legal age for sex work to 21.
 The Dutch government also requires sex workers to pay taxes.

-Do also note that if you are over the age of 14, you must be able to identify who you are to the police if required.
+Do note that if you are over 14, you must be able to identify who you are to the police if required.
 ALWAYS carry ID.

 See Related: Things Amsterdam is Famous For